On the Parallel Complexity of Group Isomorphism via Weisfeiler-Leman: Direct products

 We now turn to detecting elements that split from arbitrary groups.
 To this end, we recall the following lemma from \cite{BrachterSchweitzerWLLibrary}.

 \begin{lemma}[{\cite[Lemma~6.9]{BrachterSchweitzerWLLibrary}}] Let $G$ be a finite group and $z \in Z(G)$.
-Then $z$ splits from $G$ if and only if $z[G,G]$ splits from $G/[G,G]$ and $z \not \in [G, G]$. \end{lemma}
+Then $z$ splits from $G$ if and only if $z[G,G]$ splits from $G/[G,G]$ and $\langle z \rangle \cap [G,G] = 1$. \end{lemma}

-We apply this lemma to show that WL can detect the set of elements that split from an arbitrary finite group, improving \cite[Corollary~6.10]{BrachterSchweitzerWLLibrary} to control for rounds:
+As they did \cite[Corollary~6.10]{BrachterSchweitzerWLLibrary}, we apply this lemma to show that WL can detect the set of central elements that split from an arbitrary finite group, but now we also control the number of rounds:

-\begin{lemma}[{Compare rounds cf. \cite[Corollary~6.10]{BrachterSchweitzerWLLibrary}}] Let $G, H$ be finite groups.
+\begin{lemma}[{Compare rounds cf. \cite[Corollary~6.10]{BrachterSchweitzerWLLibrary}\footnote{Their statement omits the hypothesis that $x \in Z(G)$; we believe this hypothesis is crucial to the proof, but they---and we---only apply this lemma to cases where $x$ is in the center anyway.}}] Let $G, H$ be finite groups.
 Let $f : G \to H$ be the bijection that Duplicator selects.
-Suppose that $x$ splits from $G$, but $f(x)$ does not split from $H$.
+Suppose that $x \in Z(G)$ splits from $G$, but $f(x)$ does not split from $H$.
 Then Spoiler can win with $4$ pebbles and $O(\log n)$ rounds. \end{lemma}